photonZfeed/DirectIrradiationModule/doc/source/tutorial.rst

 Analysing Radiometry and Raytracing Data
 -----------------------------------------

 Once a physical prototype is built, measured radiometry data and independent raytracing simulations can be compared against the geometric model predictions.
 The ``calculate_correction_factor`` function derives a scalar correction from a reference measurement (e.g. with a reflector), which is then applied when processing the main radiometry file.
 Raytracing data is processed analogously via ``process_raytracing_file``.
-Both datasets are visualised with the corresponding plot functions.
+Both datasets are visualized with the corresponding plot functions.

 .. code-block:: python